jacksonisidor/NBAproject/visualization/ASG_Factors.md

 ## Introduction
 Part of this project includes building a model that can accurately predict all-star selections for a given season.
 To create an effective model, I must determine what factors are most important in a player becoming all-star.
-As a preliminary check, I produced a few visualizations in Tableau to gain insight towards what makes an NBA All-Star.
+As a preliminary check, I produced a few visualizations in Tableau to gain insight towards what makes an NBA all-star.
 Using this information, I will perform the proper statistical tests to find exact correlations to build an accurate model.
+Note: these will include generally more advanced or unexpected statistics because we know the importance of the basic counting stats, like points, rebounds, and assists.
+Also, my model attempt to stick to per game statistics as I do not have pre-all-star game statistics.
+Using full season totals would decrease it's reliability when I obtain first half of the season statistics for the upcoming year.

 ## Visualizations